-- □ 4.1.1 A documented procedure that documents the process under which the Compliance Artifacts are prepared and distributed with the Supplied Software as required by the Identified Licenses. - □ 4.1.2 A documented procedure for archiving copies of the Compliance Artifacts of the Supplied Software where the archive is planned to exist for a reasonable period of time1 since the last offer of the Supplied Software; or as required by the Identified Licenses (whichever is longer).
+4.1.2 A documented procedure for archiving copies of the Compliance Artifacts of the Supplied Software - where the archive is planned to exist for a reasonable period of time since the last offer of the Supplied Software; or as required by the Identified Licenses (whichever is longer).
 Records exist that demonstrate the procedure has been properly followed.